 Mash the kamote in a mixing bowl then add-in the flour and sugar.
 Mix the ingredients thoroughly.
 Scoop out about 2 tablespoons of the mixture and using your hands (don’t forget to wash) shape them into 2-inch flat balls.
 Do this for the remaining of the mixture, you may refer to the picture below.

 Heat up some oil in a frying pan, and once hot enough, fry the buchi in batches.
 Fry each side until golden brown.
-Remove from heat once done and transfer to a serving plate.
+Remove from heat once done and transfer them to a serving plate.
 Allow to cool for a bit then enjoy!

 Cooking tip: You may line the serving plate with paper towel to absorb excess oil.